Polydisperse polymer fractionation between phases: Conclusions

 In summary, by direct evaluation of analytical formulas of polymer fractionation, we have shown that the shape of the MW distribution is crucial in phase coexistence calculations.
 The greater the polydispersity, the greater the fractionation of MWs between phases and the shift of the coexistence curve relative to monodisperse samples.
 The tail of the MW distribution dominates in the phase coexistence calculations, especially for distributions with long tails or for bimodal distributions near their cloud point.
+Three phase coexistence in polydisperse mixtures requires more care, but three-phase coexistence regions are captured by the method when they occur.
+These findings are consistent with early studies~\cite{sollich2001predicting}, but provide an efficient route to fast and adaptable calculations.

+The approaches presented here may allow for an interpretation of the phase behavior of polymer samples including consideration of a realistic distribution of MWs with straightforward computations.
+Further, our analysis may be useful for designing a polymer fractionation process by varying solvent conditions.
+To allow for ease of phase coexistence calculations with polymer polydispersity, we have provided a python code~\cite{GitCode} that allows for two-phase calculations with an arbitrary MW distribution.

 In our analysis, we have performed all calculations in terms of $\chi$, but the exact value of $\chi$ may depend on temperature and the solvent identity.
-The calculations are done assuming that all polymers have the same monomer composition, and future work could extend the analysis to copolymer systems with polydispersity in size and chemical composition~\cite{van2023quantitative, chen2023emergence}.
+The calculations have been performed assuming that all polymers have the same monomer composition, and future work could extend the analysis to copolymer systems with polydispersity in size and chemical composition~\cite{van2023quantitative, chen2023emergence}.
 Further, while the calculations done here correspond to a \textit{batch} process in which there are no spatial gradients or temporal evolution in composition, fractionation processes may be designed in which the overall MW distribution (and in each phase) may become a function of space and time\cite{francuskiewicz2013polymer}.

 The analytical approach explored here may be extended to such scenarios where model-based simulation and optimization would be aided by efficient phase coexistence calculations.
 The approach allows for the computationally-efficient consideration of the entire MW distribution at high numerical accuracy, providing a method to describe the essential role of polydispersity in polymeric phase separation.